urbanij/infinite-resistor-grid/README.md

 ```bash
 python run.py
 ```
-If everything was a success you should have 2 `.svg` plots in your current directory.
+If everything was a success you should have two `.svg` plots in your current directory.

 If you want to get straight to a single figure you can just run this instead, passing a moderately big even number like 170